 The U.S legislative process is a dynamic system affording you many opportunities to shape public policy and lawmaking.
-In order to be effective and secure results, preparation is essential.
-To make the most of your legislative efforts there are numerous considerations including issue ripeness, stakeholders, cost and tax ramifications, to name a few.
+To be effective, preparation is essential.
+To make the most of your proposed public policy strategy on Capitol Hill, you must always factor in issue ripeness, stakeholders, cost, and tax ramifications, to name a few.

 Congressional and other websites of interest: